munster-dev/docs/docs/custom-directive.md

 slug: /custom-directive
 ---

-Custom directives are classes that manipulates an element and our munster application.
+Custom directives are classes that manipulates an element and our MunsterJS application.
 Directive is sometimes called as namespace in this framework since the syntax to write directives in view is `<namespace>:<name>={<value>}`.
 The value is not required.